spack/spack-tutorial/tutorial_buildsystems.rst

 Hopefully by now you can see how we aim to make packaging simple and robust through these classes.
-If you want to learn more about these build systems, check out :ref:`installation_procedure` in the Packaging Guide.
+If you want to learn more about these build systems, check out `Implementing the installation procedure <https://spack.readthedocs.io/en/latest/packaging_guide.html#installation-procedure>`_ in the Packaging Guide.